 Assuming this might happen - and these are not found at your local hardware store - we have automatically included one extra washer, just in case.

-NOTE: If it should so happen that you need more shims after using the spare one we've included here, simply contact us and we'll send you another, free of charge.
+NOTE: If it should so happen that you use more shims after running out of the one we've included here, simply contact us and we'll send you a couple more, free of charge.

 Heddle Tying Jig: